-Individuals Terminal and Chronic Illness
+Couples Terminal and Chronic Illness

 You are not alone!
 No matter what problems you are facing, you can overcome them and I will teach you how.

 My training and experience is in treating couples, individuals and families.
 I work with clients to help them identify their goals, learn new and more effective coping skills, and implement strategies to better manage their challenges.
-The overriding goal in therapy is enhancing the quality of your life. (please scroll down to learn about my work with Couples Therapy and Illness)
+The overriding goal in therapy is enhancing the quality of your life.

 People who are seeking therapy for themselves will come see me if they need: